ITWSDataScience/PrecipitationVectorbornDeseasesInAfrica2019/README.md

 ### Data Models and Analyzing:

-Two models namely hclust and KNN are used to predict the diseases based on the existing data available.
+Two models namely hclust and KNN are used to cluster the diseases based on the disease location and find any relation between community areas, rainfall and diseases.

 ### Important Links: